- Pennsylvania’s Motorcycle Awareness Month 2022

 - Motorists should take an extra moment to carefully check for motorcycles when changing lanes or turning at an intersection.
 A motorcycle can be hidden in a vehicle’s blind spot or covered by an object such as a bush or sign.

-- Drivers should allow a safe distance between them and the motorcycle in the event they must come to an abrupt stop.
-Keep in mind that motorcycles cannot stop as abruptly as a vehicle can.
+- Drivers should keep plenty of distance between them and the motorcycle in the event they must come to an abrupt stop.
+Keep in mind, motorcycles cannot stop as abruptly as a vehicle can.

-- Motorcyclists should avoid riding in poor weather conditions.
+- Motorcyclists should avoid riding in inclement weather.

 Motorcyclists can also do their part to keep themselves safe on the roads by wearing a safety helmet.
 Helmets reduce the risk of death by 37% and reduce the risk of a head injury by 69%.
-In Pennsylvania, motorcyclists over the age of 21 are not required to wear a helmet who either have had their motorcycle license for at least two full years or have completed a motorcycle rider safety course.
-The course must be approved by the state or the Motorcycle Safety Foundation.
+In Pennsylvania, motorcyclists over the age of 21 are not required to wear a helmet.
+You can read our previous blog post here which goes into more detail about Pennsylvania’s motorcycle helmet laws.

 Motorcycles are vehicles that have the same rights and privileges as all other vehicles on roadways.
-If you or a loved one were injured in a motorcycle accident, contact the personal injury attorneys at Berger and Green.
-Our attorneys will provide you with a free no-obligation consultation to evaluate your case.
-Call 412-661-1400 to speak with an attorney today.
+If you have sustained injuries in a motorcycle accident, contact the personal injury attorneys at Berger and Green.
+We can answer your questions and provide you with a free consultation to discuss your case.